Housing in the Wheeling area can be affordable for everyone.

 The community land trust would need income from multiple sources to be sustainable.

-A couple sources of revenue are built into the CLT model:
+A few sources of income or revenue are built into the CLT model:

-1. Lease payments - The CLT leases their land to residents, and some maintenance costs can be incorporated into this fee.
+1. Lease payments - The CLT leases land to home owners, and some maintenance costs can be incorporated into this fee.

 2. Membership - CLTs are typically membership organizations, so they can charge dues to members.

-In addition, a core part of a CLT is selling buildings to residents.
-An old building can be donated to the CLT, then the CLT members can invest sweat equity into fixing up the building.
-By selling the improved building to a resident, the CLT generates revenue that can be used for future projects.
+If an old building is donated to the CLT, the CLT members can invest sweat equity into fixing up the building.
+By selling the improved building to a new resident, the CLT generates revenue that can be used toward future projects.

 All this means that the CLT can generate revenue from:

-The value of donated items, land, and labor of can often also be considered match funds when applying for grants.
+The value of donated supplies, land, and labor of can often also be considered match funds when applying for grants.